MicrosoftDocs/Viva/Viva/glint/reports/manager-report.md

 :::image type="content" source="../../media/glint/reports/manager-report-select-filter.png" alt-text="Screenshot of the Select Filter Type button.":::

 4. After selecting **Managers** or **Respondents**, a new dropdown menu displays all attributes sent to Glint in your HRIS data file.
 Choose the attribute you want to study.
-As appropriate, more dropdown menus become availablle to drill down the desired attribute even further.
+As appropriate, more dropdown menus become available to drill down the desired attribute even further.

 5. Use the **Close Filter X** to remove the top section from your screen.